 - Healthy Food Finance Initiative—healthy food access for underserved populations, particularly in retail settings like farm stands, food coops, and independent grocery stores

 - Healthy General Store Initiative—incentivizing sales of fresh, healthy foods in Maine’s remote rural general stores

 - Beginning Farmer Resource Network—a coalition of agriculture agencies and organizations that connect beginning farmers to critical resources for business success

 - Wolfe’s Neck Farm Organic Dairy Program—a dairy business incubator program training the next generation of organic dairy farmers in Maine

 - Slow Money Maine—a network connecting investors with farmers and infrastructure businesses to catalyze the local food economy

 - Fair Food Fund’s Business Assistance Collaborative—a technical assistance resource program awarding small grants to food system infrastructure businesses to retain consulting services

-For questions regarding our business counseling and financing services, please contact our sector specialists:
+For questions regarding our business counseling and financing services, please contact:

 Gray Harris, Senior Program Director, Natural Resource Sectors

 Daniel Wallace, Loan & Investment Officer